-Two-family house project: definitions, architecture, materials and a practical example with plans, elevations, cross-sections and 3D models for download
+Two-family house project: definitions, architecture, materials and a practical example with plans, elevations, cross-sections and a BIM model ready to use

 The Two-family house type is a residential building that comes from the union of two different single-family units.
 It represents an excellent alternative to the isolated single-family house for a series of functional and economic advantages.